Bengal1/Simple-Transformer/README.md

 This approach helps stabilize training in the early stages and allows the model to learn efficiently by avoiding large or unstable updates initially, while gradually reducing the learning rate to fine-tune the model later in training.

 ### Cross-Entropy Loss Function
 This criterion computes the cross entropy loss between input logits and target.
 Loss function is a function that maps an event or values of one or more variables onto a real number intuitively representing some "loss" associated with the event.
-The Cross Enthropy Loss function is commonly used in classification tasks both in traditional ML and deep learning, שnd it also has its advantages.
+The Cross Enthropy Loss function is commonly used in classification tasks both in traditional ML and deep learning.
+It compares the predicted probability distribution over classes (logits) with the true class labels and penalizes incorrect or uncertain predictions.

+$$
+Loss = - \sum_{i=1}^{C} y_i \log(\hat{y}_i)
+$$

 ## Loss & Typical Run